Joanne Wilson

-Joanne Wilson (born 1961) is an American businesswoman and angel investor.
+Joanne Wilson (born 1961) is an American businesswoman, philanthropist, and angel investor.
 She is known for backing female-founded companies.

 Biography

 Early life and education

-Joanne Wilson was born in 1961.
-Wilson studied at Simmons College in Boston, where she graduated in 1983.
-She met her future husband Fred Wilson while in college and they moved to New York City.
+Wilson was born in 1961.
+She studied at Simmons College in Boston and graduated in 1983.

 Career

-Wilson began her career at Macy's, working in the retail apparel department for 4 years.
-After Macy's she oversaw a company in the garment industry, then worked in sales for the startup magazine and events company called Silicon Alley Reporter.
-She also chaired the nonprofit MOUSE (Making Opportunities in Upgrading Schools in Education), which focused on technology in inner-city schools.
+Early in her career, Wilson spent four years in retail apparel at Macy's before moving onto manage garment industry business.
+She later joined Silicon Alley Reporter, a magazine and event startup.
+She also chaired MOUSE (Making Opportunities in Upgrading Schools in Education), a non-profit bringing technology to inner-city schools.

-Wilson began investing in 2007.
-She also runs the entrepreneurship blog Gotham Gal.
-Through her investment fund, Gotham Gal Ventures, Wilson and her husband fund startups.
+Wilson began investing in 2007, later co-founding the Gotham Gal Venture along side her husband while also operating entrepreneurship blog Gotham Gal.
+In 2010, she co-founded and co-chaired an annual Women Entrepreneurs Festival.

-In 2010, together with Nancy Hechinger from New York University she co-founded and co-chaired an annual Women Entrepreneurs Festival.
+From 2010 to 2015, she chaired the board of Hot Bread Kitchen, a non-profit training women and minority bakers.
+In 2018, she co-chair of Path Forward, an organization supporting individuals returning to workforce following caregiving leave.

-From 2010 to 2015, she chaired the board of Hot Bread Kitchen, a nonprofit that promotes and trains female and minority bakers.
-She also was the first co-Chair of Path Forward, a non-profit, established in 2018 with a mission to get people back to work after they’ve taken time off for caregiving.
+Wilson is also the founder and CEO of Gotham, a retail enterprise expanding to four locations.
+She served on the board of Friends of the High Line for fifteen years and chaired the Public Housing Community Fund, which supports New York City Housing Authority residents.

-Since 2009, Wilson has been involved in real estate development in New York City.
+In addition to her venture work, Wilson has been involved in real estate development since 2009.

 Investments

 Wilson made her first investment into Lockhart Steele's startup Curbed.
-Some of her early investments included Food52, Rick's Picks, DailyWorth, Hot Bread Kitchen and Scoot.
-In 2014, she invested in Blue Bottle Coffee, a coffee roaster and retailer, and in Spoon University, a food media company, in 2015.
-Later in 2015, she invested in Nestio, the NY-based leasing and marketing platform for residential landlords.
+Her early portfolio includes investments in Food52, Rick's Picks, DailyWorth, Hot Bread Kitchen and Scoot, Blue Bottle Coffee, coffee roaster, Spoon University and residential platform Nestio.

-Wilson became known for investing in women-led startups.
-In 2012, 13 of her 17 investments were in tech and out of those 13, 10 were women-founded companies.
-As of 2016, around 70 percent of her investments were in companies led by women.
-By 2017, she has backed more than 90 female-founded companies, including 3 of the 11 black women-led startups to have raised over $1 million.
+A significant portion of her investments are focuses on women-led startups.
+As of 2017, she had backed over 90 companies founded by women.

 In 2017, Wilson made two angel investments in the cannabis industry: Octavia Wellness and Beboe.

 Personal life

 Wilson is married to venture capitalist Fred Wilson, a cofounder of Union Square Ventures.
-The couple live in New York City.
-They have three children, two daughters and a son.
-In 2016, Crain's New York Business included Fred and Joanne Wilson into its "Power Couples" list.
+The couple resides in New York City with their three children.
+In 2016, they were named to Crain's New York Business "Power Couples" list.